 5. Constant variance (be familiar with as many movements as possible, be proficient at as many as possible)

-6. Work Capacity (generating sustainable power output.
-The most work in the shortest time WINS.)
+6. Work Capacity (generating sustainable power output.)

 7. “HIGH” intensity relative to level of fitness. (principle of responsible overload.
 Achieve results without overtraining or burnout.)